jhesyong/laravel-attribute/README.md

     // To add an empty option, pass true as the second argument.
     Attr::pairArray('mammal_animal', true);

-    // To custom the empty message, pass it as the third argument.
+    // To customize the empty message, pass it as the third argument.
     Attr::pairArray('mammal_animal', true, '---Please Select---');

 ### Keys